Paultree/e-cshop-website/README.md

 - Also will need to rename some functions and state variables to improve readability.
 - Also try and implement some comments.

+28/03/2022

+- Added CSS to make site more responsive for phone and tablet.

 ## Reflection

 ## Future Goals